-- 1.1 The Strategic Risk Register has been reviewed and updated for 2022/23. - 1.2 It is recommended that 6 of the 8 previous risks remain on the Strategic Risk Register at their existing risk scores and titles - Financial Environment, Inequalities, Cyber Security, Transformation, Climate Change and Community Capacity Building & Empowerment. - 1.3 Financial Sustainability of the Health and Social Care Partnership has reduced in risk score from 16 to 12 as a result of further positive corrective actions improving the partnerships financial position. - 1.4 A risk relating to the impact of Covid-19 was tabled at Cabinet in March 2020 as the pandemic emerged.
-This risk has been renamed 'Operating Environment' and updated to take account of the challenges of recovery and the uncertain operating environment.
+- 1.1 The Strategic Risk Register has been reviewed and updated for 2022/23. - 1.2 Six of the eight previous risks remain on the Strategic Risk Register at their existing risk scores and titles Financial Environment, Inequalities, Cyber Security, Transformation, Climate Change and Community Capacity Building & Empowerment. - 1.3 Financial Sustainability of the Health and Social Care Partnership has reduced in risk score from 16 to 12 as a result of further positive corrective actions improving the partnerships financial position. - 1.4 A risk relating to the impact of Covid-19 was tabled at Cabinet in March 2020 as the pandemic emerged.
+This risk has been renamed 'Operating Environment' and updated to take account of the challenges of recovery and the uncertain operating environment. - 1.5 The Strategic Risk Register was agreed by Cabinet on 7 June 2022. - 1.6 It is noted that there are emerging risks associated with the creation of a National Care Service and officers are currently working to incorporate this into the next update to the Strategic Risk Register.